Scroll down or click on the appropriate link below for the following topics:

 RMLD offers a rebate of $1,000 per ton for new air source heat pump installations and $200 per ton for the replacement of existing heat pump installations.
-The rebate is available to all customer classes and is capped at 50% of the total installed costs.
+The rebate is available to all customer classes and is capped at $6,000.
 All projects must go through Abode’s pre-approval process and post-installation quality assurance to qualify for the rebate.

 Electrical Panel Upgrade Rebate Program

 RMLD offers an Electrical Panel Upgrade Rebate to support customers who may need to upgrade their electrical panel to a higher amperage to accommodate additional load from electrification activities such as installing an EV charging station, heat pump, or other electrical equipment.